 The Psychophysics Laboratory is situated in the Science Center, 23 Symonds Street.
-Professor R. John Irwin, who was the Director until semi-retirement in 1999, founded the laboratory on the corner of Symonds and Alfred Streets, in 1964.
+Professor R. John Irwin founded the laboratory on the corner of Symonds and Alfred Streets, in 1964.
 The laboratory moved to the other side of Symonds Street (the Human Sciences Building) in 1978, and remained at this location until 2017.
-Under John Irwin, the psychophysics laboratory came to specialise in auditory psychophysics, although research on vision, taste, and pain has also featured.
+The psychophysics laboratory came to specialise in auditory psychophysics, although research on vision, taste, and pain has also featured.
 Additionally, the laboratory took an early interest in Signal Detection Theory, and both empirical and theoretical research was conducted to investigate the new theory.

-Since Professor Irwin's retirement, Associate Professor Michael Hautus has managed the laboratory.
+Associate Professor Michael Hautus has managed the laboratory since 1999.
 Regular equipment and software upgrades ensure the laboratory is fully prepared to investigate contemporary issues in psychophysical research.

 Research conducted in the Psychophysics Laboratory has diversified in recent years.
 While auditory research still features, this has been extended from auditory psychophysics into the area of auditory neuroscience.
 To this end we have available an EEG facility that is located adjacent to the Psychophysics Laboratory, and other imaging technologies are available locally.
 This work is in itself diverse; for example, we investigate issues related to auditory noise sensitivity, and to Autistic Spectrum Disorder.